 So, what is a hostel?
 A hostel is a type of accommodation that allows you to travel better, cheaper, and for longer, all while meeting new people.
-With the option of staying in shared dorms or a private room, you can spend or save as much as you want, and there is always a communal kitchen where you can prepare your own meals, as well as common hangout areas.
+With the option of staying in shared dorms or a private room, you can spend or save as much as you want, and there’s always a communal kitchen where you can prepare your own meals, as well as common hangout areas.
 Hostels also usually offer activities for guests so they get to know each other and the destination they’re visiting a little better, making them good for solo travelers and people planning to visit many spots in one trip.

 At HI USA, the hostel experience is amplified so that travelers leave with a better appreciation of new people, places, and cultures.
 Through free in-house activities like welcome receptions, neighborhood walking tours, and group dinners, guests have many opportunities to get to know each other on a deeper level while also being immersed in local culture.

-What is a HI USA Hostel Like?
+What is a HI USA hostel like?

 A portal to the rest of the world

 With locations in major cities, small towns, and a couple of National Parks, HI USA hostels attract travelers from far and wide.
 From locals looking for weekend escapes and summer adventures, to international visitors adventuring their way across the country, there’s a healthy mix of people to meet in the hostel common spaces and during group activities.
 Unlike when you stay at a hotel, it’s easy to strike up a conversation with a stranger at a hostel.
 You’ll find that you’re able to shed a layer of your own personal bubble and make meaningful connections with people from different and diverse backgrounds and experiences.

 A real taste of the local